Your IT & Tech Mates

 1. Scope

-These terms apply when a provider or organisation books pickup, custody, assessment, quote, repair, return or related support services for one or more devices through the Provider Device Hub, Quick Help, email, phone or another approved channel.
+These terms apply when a service partner or organisation books pickup, custody, assessment, quote, repair, return or related support services for one or more devices through the service partner Device Hub, Quick Help, email, phone or another approved channel.

 2. Pickup and return fee

-A fixed pickup and return fee, assessment fee, priority fee, batch fee or site fee may apply even if a repair is later declined.
-Repair costs, parts, software, data recovery, accessories and onsite services are quoted separately unless a written provider agreement says otherwise.
+A fixed pickup and return fee, assessment fee, priority fee, group fee or site fee may apply even if a repair is later declined.
+Repair costs, parts, software, data recovery, accessories and onsite services are quoted separately unless a written service partner agreement says otherwise.

 Each device should be recorded with enough information to identify and return it safely.
-This may include device type, brand, model, serial number, asset tag, provider reference, room/class/department, issue description, accessories collected, condition notes and photos where appropriate.
+This may include device type, brand, model, serial number, asset tag, service partner reference, room/class/department, issue description, accessories collected, condition notes and photos where appropriate.

 Better reference examplesAvoid where possible